so-hyunn/d2l/README.md

 # D2L Study and Implementation
-This repository contains my study notes and implementations from various chapters of the deep learning book.
-Each chapter includes detailed notes, code implementations, and experiments.
+This repository contains my study notes and implementations from various chapters of the d2l deep learning book.
+Each chapter includes detailed notes, code implementations, and my solutions for exercises.

 ## D2L.ai: Interactive Deep Learning Book with Multi-Framework Code, Math, and Discussions